valtimo-platform/valtimo-documentation/release-notes/major9/09.24.0/valtimo-backend-libraries.md

   A new plugin to setup a connection with Exact.
 See [here](/using-valtimo/plugin/exact/configure-exact-plugin.md) for documentation.

-* **New feature2**

-  Description of the new feature goes here.
-  Also link to the page that explains the feature in greater detail.

 ## Bugfixes

 The following bugs were fixed: